 Alcohols belong to an organic class of compounds, and the one used in drinks is a spirit called ethyl alcohol, which is mixed into fermented and distilled drinks in varying percentages.

-Monitoring of alcohol can be done by observation of the drunken person or by the use of tools like breathalyzers etc., Blood Alcohol Concentration (BAC) is used to classify short-term signs and symptoms which appear after certain amounts have been ingested.
+Monitoring of alcohol can be done by observing the person or by the use of tools like breathalyzers.
+The Blood Alcohol Concentration (BAC) is used to classify short-term signs and symptoms that appear after certain amounts have been ingested.
 Some levels are given below:

 - BAC level below 0.03 (30 mg%) can be asymptomatic

 - Between 0.03-0.1 BAC (30-100 mg%) effects can be observed while the person is attempting to perform complex functions.
 Driving is not allowed after 0.08 BAC